clarkfitzg/phd_research/admin/va/notes.md

 - Documented all steps of research in R markdown documents
 - Designed computations to be deployable by other staff through GNU Make

-Skills: R, Python, SQL, feature extraction, data transformation, Linux, Windows
+Skills: statistics, logistic regression, R, Python, SQL, feature extraction, data transformation, Linux, Windows

 ## Climate Corp